AmirrezaKha/Thesis_airflow/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-This document provides a comprehensive overview and setup instructions for your Master Thesis Project, ensuring that all necessary details are included.
+This document provides a comprehensive overview and setup instructions for Master Thesis Project, ensuring that all necessary details are included.